tomislavjezidzic/cursor-tracker/README.md

     console.log(values.angle);
 });
 ```
-On click (or any other event) will be returned angle of the cursor.
+Click (or any other event) will be returned angle of the cursor.

 ### Attributes